rootkovska/rootkovska.github.io/contact.md

 And Google/Ubuntu Phone SDKs don't help much; they include in the SDK a bootloader that isn't: it is the payload of another bootloader that in turn, comes together with the bare metal.
+One bare metal supervisor for each silicon producer.

 Garbage collection have always been a problem.